 What is Dismas Ministry’s mission?

-Since the ministry began in 2000, it has been striving to fulfill its mission to serve as a national Catholic outreach that promotes this special work of mercy and supports the spiritual rehabilitation of inmates as members of the Body of Christ whether they are released eventually or remain in prison.
+Since the ministry began in 2000, it has been striving to fulfill its mission to serve as a national Catholic outreach that promotes this special work of mercy and supports the spiritual rehabilitation of prisoners as members of the Body of Christ whether they are released eventually or remain in prison.

 Why reach out to inmates?